sdthinlay/civ-ipos-sessions/week11/lesson_outline.md

 ### Individual Motivations

 - Learning and Skill Development
-- Community Engagement
+- Community Engagement/Ideals
 - Portfolio Building
+- Paid to contribute (see organisational)

 ### Organizational Motivations

 - Cost Efficiency
 - Security
 - Innovation and Collaboration
+- Community outreach/positive press
+- Standalone value

 ### Group Activity

 - Divide into groups of 3-4 students.
 - Discuss the pros and cons of using open source for different types of organisations (small startups vs. large enterprises).
   - Make sure you consider the **cons** as well as the **pros**.
-- 5-minute presentation by each group.
+- 3-minute presentation by each group.

 ---